 ROOT CAUSE #2 - PERMANENT STORING OF SENSITIVE CREDIT CARD DATA

-THE PROBLEM: It is estimated that near 75% of the worlds credit card fraud can be traced back to credit card data being compromised from within databases on web servers and from similar internet accessible storage devices.
+THE PROBLEM: It is estimated that somewhere around 95% (some statistics compilers suggest it is higher) of the worlds credit card and identity data theft can be traced directly back to data being compromised when permanently stored in databases, within storage devices, on online networks and other forms of internet accessible appliances and systems ....

-When a database, a web server or internet accessible device is 'hacked' or broken into it can have catastrophic consequences simply because it may contain hundreds, thousands or perhaps even hundreds of thousands of credit card details.
+When a database, storage device or network system is 'hacked' or compromised it can have catastrophic consequences simply because the destination device or system may contain thousands, hundreds of thousands or even tens of millions of credit card details, transaction data and highly sensitive identity information.

-In a recent case a high profile real time payment gateway processor had its database 'hacked' into.
-The cyber criminals netted over 40 million credit card details of which the exact cost of that one particular breach is still being calculated to this day -
+In a recent case a high profile real time payment gateway processor was 'hacked' into.
+It has widely been reported (see above links) that cyber criminals netted nearly 100 million credit card details of which the exact cost of that one particular breach is still being calculated to this day.
+See above links.

-Despite hundreds of millions dollars being continually spent in attempts to protect sensitive credit card data and to strengthen security defences, breaches still happen, hackers still get through and credit card data is still being stolen.
-This is an uncomfortable fact.
+Despite hundreds of millions of dollars being continually spent in attempts to protect sensitive credit card and other forms of highly sensitive data from risk, breaches still happen, 'hackers' are still getting through and credit card details and sensitive identity information is still being stolen.

-THE SOLUTION: Engineer a gateway that does not permanently store credit card data.
+THE SOLUTION: Engineer a gateway that does not permanently store credit card data, that does not permanently store transaction details and does not permanently store personal identity information.

-e-Path does not permanently store credit card details.
-No names, no credit card numbers, no expiry dates, we don't even have databases, nothing is permanently stored.
-Once the merchant is in receipt of their customers credit card payment, as far as e-Path and the internet is concerned it is as if the credit card payment never occurred in the first place.
+e-Path does not permanently store credit card details, transaction data or highly sensitive identity information.
+No names, no credit card numbers, no expiry dates, no addresses, we don't even have databases, nothing is permanently stored.
+Once the merchant is in receipt of their customers credit card payment authorisation, as far as e-Path and the internet is concerned it is as if the credit card payment never occurred in the first place.

 e-Path has just eliminated root cause #2.